-A student wishing to cancel or withdraw from the school and receive a refund should send their notice of cancellation or withdrawal in writing to the Director of Admissions at the University Administration Office.
+A student wishing to cancel or withdraw from the school and receive a refund should send their notice of cancellation or withdrawal in writing to the Registrar's office.
 The student has the right to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first class session, or the seventh day after, whichever is later.

-If the student has received federal student financial aid funds, the student is entitled to a refund of moneys not paid from federal student financial aid program funds.
+If the student has received Federal student financial aid funds, the student is entitled to a refund of moneys not paid from Federal student financial aid program funds.

 A notice of cancellation shall be in writing and can sent by mail or email.
-A withdrawal may be effectuated by the student's written notice or by the student's conduct, including, but not necessarily limited to, a student's lack of attendance or violation of federal or state law.
+A withdrawal may be effectuated by the student's written notice or by the student's conduct, including, but not necessarily limited to, a student's lack of attendance or violation of Federal or state law.